javbotero/Outer-Coast/_includes/contribute.md

 # Contribute

 The vision for Outer Coast has made improbable progress over the last year and a half because many motivated people have pooled their time, dollars, and expertise.
-Would like to contribute to the cause?
+Would you like to contribute to the cause?

 ## Contribute your time